 - In the navigation menu, click App campaigns.

-- In the page menu, click Campaign, then click the name of the campaign you want to review.
+- In the page menu, click Ad Groups, then click the name of the the ad group you want to review.

 - From there, you can view a summary of the clicks, impressions, cost, and conversions for all of the ads that included the asset in that row.
 Since many ads include more than one asset, some impressions are counted across more than one row.